If you're looking for a cheap or free open source ecommerce platform, you've come to the right place.

 I wouldn't go so far as to say that you don't need any coding knowledge, but it's pretty close.

-- You can send out HTML emails directly from your website.
+- You can send out HTML emails directly from your website to leads and customers that you have already gathered.

 - The templates are far from impressive, but you can still find some made by third parties.

-Magento is one of the most popular open source ecommerce platforms, and for good reason.
+Magento (read our review here) is one of the most popular open source ecommerce platforms, and for good reason.

 To start, it has more features than you can ever expect to use.
 However, this opens up all sorts of avenues when it comes to marketing to your customers and creating things like membership plans, recurring payments, and discounts.